mjon/WildCounts/_count/methods/concepts--the-usual-is-not-the-same.md

 In that example, my total count is **2--3** bellbirds, because the third bird is definitely different and the second bird may be different.

 Importantly, I'm not entering a conservative count of 2.
 I'm also not entering an optimistic count of 3.
 I am only entering what I found, which is that I made three sightings of 2 or 3 birds.
-One of the key [WildCounts principles](../wildcounts-priciples/) is "Never guess and never intepret".
+One of the key [WildCounts principles](../wildcounts-priciples/) is "Never guess and never interpret".
 If a researcher wants to be conservative and use 2, or optimistic and use 3, in their analyses later, that's their choice.
 I've just recorded exactly what I saw.

 To save time, whenever I'm doing stationary counts, everything is `@!` by default, unless I specify otherwise for a particular observation.
 This means that when I’m stationary, I just need to tag those observations that are definitely the same (`!`), or definitely different (`@`).
 Otherwise they'll all be maybe the same.